 - Generation of a mouse model to provide new insights into the development and formation of joints.

 - Genetic and sequence analyses in the identification of a novel risk factor linked to degeneration of the spine and back pain

 State Key Laboratories

-The Faculty currently has four State Key Laboratories (SKLs) recognised by the Ministry of Science and Technology, which are partnered with and work closely alongside SKLs in Mainland China
+The Faculty currently has four State Key Laboratories (SKLs) recognised by the Ministry of Science and Technology, which partner with and work closely alongside SKLs in Mainland China.

 The Centre of Influenza Research at HKU is one of 12 laboratories worldwide designated as a WHO H5 reference laboratory.
 Its mandate is to provide international reference laboratory services and training on H5 and other animal influenza viruses with zoonotic potential, to provide WHO with data and risk assessment relevant to such zoonotic threats and advice on selection of relevant viruses for pre-pandemic vaccine development.